 When PFS is used, both the STA and AP have at least one finite cyclic group from the dot11RSNAConfigDLCGroupTable in common.

-All FILS Association frames shall be encrypted and authenticated (see 11.9a.2.5 and 11.9a.2.6).
+All FILS Association frames shall be encrypted and authenticatedusing AES-SIV in deterministic authenticated encryption mode from RFC 5297.
+AES-SIV-256 and AES-SIV-512 shall be supported.

+For the purposes of interoperability, when negotiating <ANA-12>, FILS-128, with PFS conformant STAs shall support group nineteen (19), an ECC group defined over a 256-bit prime; and when negotiating <ANA-13>, FILS-256, with PFS conformant STAs shall support group twenty (20), an ECC group defined over a 384-bit prime.

 Modify Table 11-9 in section 11.6.3 as indicated: